Any student who wants to take MATH 425, Calculus I, MUST Meet the prerequisite by either:

 Incoming first-year COLA students intending to transfer into CEPS, who plan on enrolling in MATH 425 in the fall 2019, please email the University Advising Center at email@example.com.

-All other students intending to take MATH 425 in the Summer or Fall semester, please visit the MATH 425 Placement page.
+All other students intending to take MATH 425 in the fall semester, please visit the MATH 425 Placement page.